Polydactyly: Classification & Treatment

-Polydactyly is the radial, ulnar or central duplication of digits.
-This article details the classification, treatment and aetiology of this congenital condition.
+Polydactyly is the radial, ulnar, or central duplication of digits.
+This article details the classification, treatment, and aetiology of this congenital condition.

 Summary Card

-Congenital duplication of digits that can be radial, ulnar or central.
+Congenital duplication of digits that can be radial, ulnar, or central.

 A pre-axial duplication of the thumb classified by Wassell.

-Ulnar Polydactyly
+Overview of Ulnar Polydactyly

 Post-axial duplication of little finger classified by Stelling.